 Holidays are a great opportunity to spend quality time with your children, and many separated or divorced parents want to take their child abroad during the school holidays.
 Follow these steps to make sure you are not breaking the law when you take your child out of the country.

-If you have a Child Arrangements Order stating the child is to live with you, you are entitled to take them out of the jurisdiction of England and Wales for up to 28 days, without written consent from the other parent.
+If you have a Child Arrangements Order stating the child is to live with you, you are entitled to take them out of the jurisdiction of England & Wales for up to 28 days without written consent from the other parent.
 However, you must give the other parent reasonable notice of your holiday plans.
-Talk to us about Child Arrangement Orders.

 3. Speak to a solicitor if your ex-partner refuses